nnethercote/counts/README.md

 This encourages experimentation.
 You can also kill a running program at any point with no loss of profiling data.

 Don't feel guilty about wasting machine resources; this is temporary code.
-I sometimes end up with output files that are gigabytes in size.
+You might sometimes end up with output files that are gigabytes in size.
 But `counts` is fast because it's so simple.
 Let the machine do the work for you.
 (It does help if you have a machine with an SSD.)

 # Tips